About Mediterranea

 She was in charge of the Steering Council of Mediterranea and is now part of the Land Crews Coordination Group.

-He's 55 years old and has two children.
-He lives in Palermo.
+He has two children and lives in Palermo.

 An activist from a young age, he trained in the social centres in the North-east of Italy, where he agitated for over 30 years.